Pemulwuy, New South Wales: Land development

 As at 19 February 2001, the southern portion of the land, located within the Boral Brickworks site, has been extensively quarried; however the CSIRO site has largely retained its original surface form.
 In 2002 Delfin Lend Lease entered a joint venture with Boral to develop the residential lands.
 On 30 January 2004 the eastern part of Prospect, which includes the quarry gap, became a new suburb called Pemulwuy containing the new housing estates of Lakeside and Nelson's Ridge and the industrial area within the oval-shaped ridge of Prospect Hill.
 Nelson's Ridge is being developed by Lend Lease in two stages with the first comprising the northern employment and northern residential lands and the second comprising the southern equivalents.
 This site will eventually be integrated with the Nelson's Ridge development through Driftway Drive as well as cycleways and pedestrian links being established between the two.

 Quarrying last occurred in 2007.
 Subsequently, the land inside the oval-shaped ridge was levelled from 2008 to 2010.
 The gap in the ridge that had previously been created by quarrying has been lowered to the floor level of the quarry and the drainage of the area reversed from its earlier northward flow to empty into Prospect Creek, while a new road, Reconciliation Road, has been driven through the centre of the hill and across the gap to Wetherill Park.

 In the early 2010s, the 330ha quarry gap was transformed into light industry area with several warehouse distribution centres being established by 2015.
 Prospect Highway now winds through the gap.
 The Northern Residential lands have been established since the early 2010s.
-As of 2021, the Southern Residential lands, which will be built on Prospect Hill's woody Marrong Reserve South, are under construction.
+In 2021, construction began on the Southern Residential lands on the woody Marrong Reserve South, and was completed by late 2024.